 You’ll need to purchase Focus before you can get this product.

-Next, you should check out the Breadcrumbs Box documentation for critical info on setup and implementation.
+Next, check out the Breadcrumbs Box documentation for critical info on setup, implementation, and customization.

 Do you know how website navigation really works?